 This is also the point you can get your website going – this should include a summary of your services and your experience.

 You’ve got the brand, know how much you’re charging and are all teched up.
 It’s time to find your first virtual assistant job!
 This can be a long process that requires a multi-faceted approach, so it’s worth starting this before you resign from your full-time role.

 Social media is a VA’s best friend so as soon as you confirm your branding, it’s time to get networking!
 Start with Twitter and LinkedIn – these are the two platforms that are most likely attract your target audience.
 Let your existing network know about your new venture – they may not require your services in the near future, but could know someone who could.

 On your website, add some blog posts or create short videos – whatever you think will attract your audience’s attention.
 You could also build an email list so that you can keep any leads warm.
 Perhaps consider offering a free service to incentivise signing up?

-Alternatively, consider signing up with an agency like Tiger Virtual.
+Alternatively, consider signing up with a virtual jobs agency like Tiger Virtual.
 They will contact you as and when roles emerge.

 Once you build that base of clients, make sure you ask for referrals or testimonials – this will allow you to attract ongoing business, reducing the need for proactive business development.

 Tiger Virtual recruits for virtual PA jobs in the UK.
 Submit your details today to make sure you’re on our database.